suchith720/bewakoof_detector/README.md

 * I have created a [web app](https://huggingface.co/spaces/suchith720/bewakoof_detector) where you can upload your image to check if you bewakoof like her.

-> The information is related to deployment the App to huggingface spaces.
+> The information below is related to deployment of the web application to huggingface spaces.

 ---
 title: Bewakoof Detector